md-zaman/kubernetes/Notes.md

 35. What k8s say is don't create a pod directly instead create a deployment.
 Deployment creates a replicaset (it is a k8s controller) then the rs creates a pod

-36. Replicaset controller: It is a controller created by deployment.
-It will ensure to create no. of pod which you have mentioned in the deployemnt yaml manifest.
-If you say replica count is 2 it ensure that the cluster has 2 replicas of pod.
+36. **Replicaset controller**: It is a controller created by deployment.
+It will ensure to create no. of pod which you have mentioned in the deployment yaml manifest.
+If you say replica count is 2 it ensures that the cluster has 2 replicas of pod.
 So that many user can use simultanenously.
 This is how 0 downtime is achieved.

 37. Replicaset defination from Google gemini:
     A ReplicaSet (RS) is a controller that ensures a specified number of identical Pods are running at any given time.
 It's a core component for managing stateless applications in Kubernetes.